danielsantos1995/RKSymMagBuoyantFoam/README.md

 ## Authors

+(RKSymMagBuoyantFoam) This code is a direct extension of the RKSymFoam by Daniel Santos, from the University of the Bundeswehr Munich.

 (RKSymFoam) The main structure of the solver, including the Runge-Kutta schemes was developped by Edo Frederix, of the Nuclear Research and Consultancy Group (NRG), Westerduinweg 3, 1755 LE Petten, The Netherlands.
 The